ThalesGroup/chaos-engine/docs/markdown/Quick_Start_Guide/Experiments_On_AWS/index.md

 <img src=execute.JPG>

 Refer the response body section.
-In the below screen shot you can see instance name details, which we have created as a targets to perform the experiments.
+In the below screen shot you can see instance details such as name, id and tags, which we have created as a targets to perform the experiments.
 There are total 2 instance or targets are available for experiments.

 <img src=response.JPG>